AverageCoder69692/bprintf/README.md

 ## 📦 Size

-The compiled `bprintf` implementation typically occupies **~0.5 to 0.6 KB** of machine code when targeting a 32-bit freestanding x86 environment with no optimization.
-With `-Os` or `-O2`, it may shrink to **~0.4 KB**.
+The compiled `bprintf` implementation currently occupies **~2.3 KB** of machine code when targeting a 32-bit freestanding x86 environment with `-O2` optimization.

-This makes it ideal for bootloaders, microkernels, and minimal OS projects where every byte counts.
+This makes it lightweight enough for kernels and minimal OS projects, while still supporting multiple format specifiers and VGA output.

 ---